The mission of the Bonner Leader program is to transform the

 This scholarship is for students of color and is awarded on an

-annual basis to an entering or currently enrolled student who has demonstrated a
+annual basis to an entering or currently enrolled student who has

-in their community.
+personal service in his/her community.
 It is a one-year award

 for the Hearst Scholarship include:

-- A high school grade point average of 3.30 or above on a 4.00 scale;
+- A high school GPA of 3.30 or above on a 4.00 scale;

 - A record of community service as demonstrated by involvement in

 school, civic, church, or other projects that reflect a helping